Position

 • Develop and implement effective recruitment strategies to attract top talent.

-• Collaborate with hiring managers to understand job requirements and company culture.
+• Collaborate with hiring managers to understand job requirements and organizational goals.

 Qualifications

-• Proven experience as a Recruiter or in a similar role.
+• Proven experience as a Recruiter or similar role.

 • Excellent communication and interpersonal skills.